Lombiq/Orchard-Azure-Application-Insights/Readme.md

 ### Using collected data

 All the collected data will be available in the Azure Portal as usual.
-Some custom properties will be added to all suitable telemetry with the `"OrchardCore"` prefix.
+Some custom properties will be added to all suitable telemetry with the `"OrchardCore."` prefix.

 ## Contributing and support